Azure-Samples/Hybrid-Storage-Go-Dataplane/README.md

 ---
-topic: sample
+page_type: sample
 languages:
 - go
 products:
- - azure-sdks
+- azure
-services: Azure-Stack
-platforms: GO
-author: seyadava
+description: "The code provided shows how to do the following"
+urlFragment: Hybrid-Storage-Go-Dataplane
 ---

 # Hybrid-Storage-GO-Dataplane